zrzka/nanny-bot/gpio-to-i2s/README.md

 > **Linux is required.**

-You can use VMware Fusion & Ubuntu if you're on macOS.
-It's tested, I did it in this way.
+You can use VMware Fusion & Linux if you're on macOS.
+Tested, I did it in this way.

 ## Patch & flash DTB